HalfAnAvocado/willow/README.md

 </h1>

 <h4 align="center">
-    Offline Traditional Chinese dictionary software for the desktop.
+    An offline dictionary software tailored for learners focused on Traditional Chinese (Taiwanese Standard) with a specific emphasis on Taiwanese pronunciation.
 </h4>

 <img src="https://github.com/HalfAnAvocado/willow/blob/9bfb0346b97d23d17fe210d88df442f2bb14ae3f/assets/screenshot.png" alt="Screenshot">

 ## 🤔 What is Willow?

-Willow is a Traditional Chinese dictionary software.
-Willow is designed specifically for advanced learners who are focused on mastering Traditional Chinese as it is used in Taiwan.
+Willow is a Traditional Chinese (Taiwanese Standard) dictionary software.
+Willow is designed specifically for intermediate/advanced learners who are focused on mastering Traditional Chinese as it is used in Taiwan.
 This tool is ideal for those who prefer a monolingual approach to language learning.

 ## Desktop-Optimized and Offline Access